 The Organization maintains reserve cash at a brokerage firm.
 This account is insured by the Securities Investor Protection Corporation up to \$500,000, including a maximum of \$250,000 for claims for cash, and additional coverage is provided by the brokerage firm.
-At June 30, 2021 and 2020, the Organization had no uninsured cash investment balances at brokerage firms.
+At June 30, 2022 and 2021, the Organization had no uninsured cash investment balances at brokerage firms.

-For the years ended June 30, 2021 and 2020, 51% and 36%, of total revenue was from three and two sources, respectively.
-This is the result of contracts executed with two of the organizations in October and November of 2015 for multi-year funding of the PFF Registry, the PFF Care Center Network, and associated programs.
+For the years ended June 30, 2022 and 2021, 23% and 51% of total revenue was from three sources, respectively.
+This is the result of contracts executed with two of the organizations in October and

+November of 2015 for multi-year funding of the PFF Registry, the PFF Care Center Network, and associated programs, and one funder who entered into a collaboration agreement for the PFF Registry in November 2020.
 These contracts contain multiple revenue types, portions of which are fee-for-service specific to the PFF Registry and other portions, which are sponsorship revenues, related to the PFF Care Center Network and associated programs.
-The total of these original agreements exceeds \$20 million and were received over a period of five years.
+The total of these original agreements exceeds \$20 million and was received over a period of five years.
 This funding has allowed the Organization to increase the PFF Care Center Network to 68 sites, perform various educational programming within the network, and identify the patients targeted for the PFF Registry.

 The PFF will continue to operate the PFF Registry beyond the initial five-year period.
-To support this continued effort the Organization has secured \$6 million of new funding from multiple sources to cover project expenses over the next three years.
+To support this continued effort, the Organization has secured \$7.8 million of new funding from multiple sources to cover project expenses over the next three years.